avulaanirudhreddy/founders-community-dev-trial/README.md

-# Founder's Community Dev Trail
+# Founder's Community Dev Trial

 Built an AI-powered Research Assistant built using **LangChain** and **OpenAI's GPT model**.
 The application enables users to efficiently interact with research papers by generating summaries, extracting citations and references, and answering specific queries related to the paper’s content.